Key takeaways

 Requests and approvals

-Wrike’s approvals tool lets you track items for review and see which users are assigned as approvers.
-You can trigger approvals automatically when a request form is submitted and track every decision within a work item, including pending approvals that may affect project timelines.
+Wrike’s approvals tool lets me track items for review and see which users are assigned as approvers.
+I can trigger approvals automatically when a user submits a request form, and then track every decision within a work item, including pending approvals that may affect project timelines.

-Within the project dashboard, you can filter tasks, folders, and projects by approval status, approvers, or dates.
-You can also create a dedicated widget for outstanding approvals, which makes it easier to identify items that still need action.
+Within the project dashboard, I filter tasks, folders, and projects by approval status, approvers, or dates.
+I can also create a dedicated widget for outstanding approvals, which makes it easier for me to identify items that still need action.

 Cross-tagging